Falsir3/falsire-idcheck/readme.md

 ## Installation - This is super simple lol

-## ⚙️ Installation

 1. Download this and put it in your resources folder.
-If you're using qbox place it in [standalone] if you wish to.
+If you're using QBOX place it in [standalone] if you wish to.
-2. Add the resource to your `server.cfg` -- Not needed if you put this in your [standalone] folder in qbox.
+2. Add the resource to your `server.cfg` -- Not needed if you put this in your [standalone] folder in QBOX.
 3. Restart your server and check your txadmin to see if the script has started.

 ---